vi/websocat/README.md

 * Current version of Websocat don't receive notification about closed sockets.
 This makes serving without `-E` or `-u` options or in backpressure scenarios prone to socket leak.
 * Readline is not integrated.
 Users are advices to wrap websocat using [`rlwrap`](https://linux.die.net/man/1/rlwrap) tool for more convenient CLI.
 * Build process of current version of Websocat is not properly automated and is fragile.
+* `ws://localhost` may fail if service is not listening both IPv4 and IPv6 properly.
+There is a workaround based on `ws-c:tcp:` if needed.
+Or just use `ws://127.0.0.1`.

 See also
 ---